 A humorous gift book, The Anti-Cooking Bible: 50 Ways To Get Out Of Cooking, written and illustrated by Maureen Ann Clarke.
 Maureen's book, code name Anteater, shares a creative menu of appetizers, house specials, and à la carte items sure to entice those who strive to avoid cooking at all costs.

-So that's our story: fish, bird, zebra, owl, peacock, flamingo, and anteater.
+So that's our story: fish, bird, zebra, owl, peacock, flamingo, anteater, butterfly, and squirrel.

 We'd love to grow fast and help many more potential authors, so give us a shout; we're listening.